awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-make-request-with-compressed-payload.md

-# Call an API Method with a Compressed Payload<a name="api-gateway-make-request-with-compressed-payload"></a>
+# Call an API method with a compressed payload<a name="api-gateway-make-request-with-compressed-payload"></a>

 To make an API request with a compressed payload, the client must set the `Content-Encoding` header with one of the [supported content codings](api-gateway-enable-compression.md#api-gateway-supported-content-encodings)\.